Rain regime segmentation of Sentinel-1 observation learning from NEXRAD collocations with Convolution Neural Networks: Proposed Deep learning framework

 \subsection{U-Net architecture}

-Among the variety of state-of-the-art neural architectures for image segmentation and image-to-image translation problems \cite{}, we consider here a U-Net architecture \citep{RFB15a}.
-U-Net is an auto-encoder model with "skip connections" that allow information to be propagated horizontally from the encoder to the decoder, bypassing the central part of the network.
-This architecture is well established and has already been used in SAR imagery for sea ice concentration estimation \citep{10.1109/JSTARS.2021.3074068} and semantic segmentation \citep{Colin2022}.
+Among the variety of state-of-the-art neural architectures for image segmentation and image-to-image translation problems, we consider here a U-Net architecture \cite{RFB15a}.
+U-Net is an auto-encoder model, which is a neural network composed of an encoder that projects the input into a latent space, usually of smaller dimension, , and a decoder that, on the contrary, projects latent maps back into the original image space.
+U-Net uses "skip connections" to propagate intermediate activation maps between the encoder and the decoder, bypassing the central part of the network and facilitating the preservation of details.
+This architecture is well established and has already been used in SAR imagery for sea ice concentration estimation \cite{10.1109/JSTARS.2021.3074068} and semantic segmentation \cite{Colin2022}.

 The specific model used is shown in Figure \ref{fig:unet}.
 Compared to the original U-Net model, it has one less stage to reduce the receptive field and ensure that, when applied to full IW observations divided into overlapping tiles, the output mosaic has continuity between adjacent tiles.
-The width of the theoretical receptive field is 140 pixels, but the effective receptive field, which is smaller due to the contribution of neighboring pixels that decreases with distance \citep{1701.04128}, is small enough to ensure continuity.
+The width of the theoretical receptive field is 140 pixels, but the effective receptive field, which is smaller due to the contribution of neighboring pixels that exponentially decreases with distance \cite{1701.04128}, is small enough to ensure continuity.
 The number of weights, independent of input size and spatial resolution, was 3,117,731.

-The model was trained to minimize the mean square error, using Adaptive Momentum with a learning rate of $10^{-5}$, for 500 epochs.
+The model was trained to minimize the mean square error, using ADAM with a learning rate of $10^{-5}$, for 500 epochs.
 In all experiments, 500 epochs were sufficient to achieve loss convergence.
 The batch size was 32, except at 100 m/px where GPU memory constraints led to reducing the batch size to 16.
+Batch size refers to the number of samples on which the gradients are evaluated at each step of the optimization process.
+Decreasing the batch size reduces memory usage but may introduce instability in the training process..
 The code used to train the model is accessible at \url{https://github.com/CIA-Oceanix/SAR-Segmentation/tree/oceanix}.
+The evolution of the training and validation losses during the training is presented in \ref{fig:history}.